NickVanDerLinden/Rumour-Detection/README.md

 (todo)

-Data can be downloaded at [insert link here]
+The data (DutchTwitterData.csv) can be downloaded at [insert link here]